nickpfister/nickpfister/README.md

 Hi, I’m @nickpfister.

 I'm a game developer specializing in Unity and mobile.
-I currently work as a software engineer at Jam City.

-In my free time, I like expanding my knowledge of game development and mobile apps.
-Right now, I'm learning SwiftUI and working on a running app which I plan to release sometime in 2021.

 My top languages are C# and Swift.
-Though my main focus is in improving my existing skillset, I'm also interested in learning C++ (for a better understanding of game engines), Objective C (for a better understanding of iOS and MacOS environments), and Blender (for a better understanding of the 3D art pipeline).
+Though my main focus is in improving my existing skillset, I'm also interested in C++ (for a better understanding of game engines), Objective C (for a better understanding of iOS and MacOS environments), and Blender (for a better understanding of the 3D art pipeline).

 <!---
 nickpfister/nickpfister is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.